 Dear Jaffar Khan,

-Issue of the false payslip: - Never issue the false payslip to the verifying agency.
-If you do that then it will be considered as you were complicit in the fraudulent activity done by the employee.
+Issue of the false payslip: Never issue a false payslip to the verifying agency.
+If you do so, it will be considered that you were complicit in the fraudulent activity done by the employee.

-By the way, there is a difference between "incorrect" payslip and "false" payslip.
-While working, errors creep in our work.
-Errorful job is considered as incorrect work or wrong work.
-However, incorrect work or wrong work is liable for the corrections.
-In contrast, doing something deliberately that is not in accordance with the fact, reality or actuality is nothing but intentional deception.
-While we should strive to maintain a healthy relationship with the employees, it has to be done within a legal framework.
-It is better if we do not cross the legal boundaries.
+By the way, there is a difference between an "incorrect" payslip and a "false" payslip.
+Errors may occur while working, leading to incorrect or wrong work.
+However, incorrect work is liable for corrections.
+On the other hand, intentionally deceiving by doing something not in line with reality is considered intentional deception.
+While maintaining a healthy relationship with employees is crucial, it must be within a legal framework.
+It is advisable not to cross legal boundaries.

-Issue of Payslip: - Payslip has to be issued to each employee for every month.
-It is not just the requirement of the Minimum Wages Act but the requirement of Factory Act or Ship and Establishment Act as well.
+Issue of Payslip: A payslip must be issued to each employee every month.
+This is not only a requirement of the Minimum Wages Act but also of the Factory Act or Ship and Establishment Act.

 Thanks,